nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL onlyPromptIfMainWindowIsAvailable;

 This setting is applicable to Mac OS only.
 By default, on Mac OS the iRate alert is displayed as sheet on the main window.
 Some applications do not have a main window, so this approach doesn't work.
 For such applications, set this property to NO to allow the iRate alert to be displayed as a regular modal window.

-    @property (nonatomic, assign) BOOL displayAppUsingStorekitIfAvailable;

-By default, if iRate is running on iOS 6 or above then when the user agrees to rate the app, the ratings page will be displayed directly within the app instead of linking to the App Store app.
-If you don't want that, set this property to NO.

     @property (nonatomic, assign) BOOL promptAtLaunch;